ubc-library-rc/gis-dhsi/content/day3/3-vector-tools.md

 ## Clip
 The first tool we'll use is **[Clip](https://docs.qgis.org/3.44/en/docs/user_manual/processing_algs/qgis/vectoroverlay.html#clip)**, one of the most frequently used tools.
 Like a cookie cutter, Clip takes an Input layer (the cookie *dough*) and an Overlay layer (the cookie *cutter*), clipping the Input to the extent of the Overlay.

-Let's practice Clipping Transit Stops to Montreal.
-As we can see, there are a few stops outside the city limit as outlined by our current shapefile of Montreal.
+Let's practice Clipping Transit Stops to Montréal.
+As we can see, there are a few stops outside the city limit as outlined by our current shapefile of Montréal.

 <img src="./images/tools2.png" style="width:100%;">